Wiki · Concept · Last reviewed June 25, 2026

 A simplified JEPA pattern has three pieces:

-In video versions, the model may observe part of a video and predict latent representations of masked or future regions.
-In action-conditioned versions, it may also receive control signals, allowing it to learn how actions change future states.
+In image versions, the model may observe a distributed context and predict target-block representations.
+In video versions, it may observe part of a clip and predict latent representations of masked or future spatiotemporal regions.
+In action-conditioned versions, it may also receive control information or goal images so that predicted latent states can support planning.

 Representation Collapse